LanceRic/EnergyConsumptionEmissions/README.md

 4. Find other sources of Energy information.
 Possibilities include the Department of Energy.

-5. Perform more research on the data that I am presenting, so I can explain how the EIA is choosing which power plant to present the surveys to each month.
+5. Perform more research on the data that I am presenting, so I can explain how the EIA is choosing which power plants to present the surveys to each month.
 This effort will also uncover other important details of the data that I am visualizing in this app.